Angelina Jolie Wasting Away? Brad Pitt’s Ex Appears ‘Scary Skinny,’ Sparking Concern For Her Health

 “The kids were running around like normal kids, but she seemed kind of down to me,” one witness explained.
 “She really wasn’t talking much either, they were just walking slowly around.”

 The photos reveal that Jolie has lost a lot of weight in the wake of the divorce.
 One insider revealed that the actress “looked extremely skinny in person” and was not the picture of health.

 “I didn’t see her eating or drinking anything either,” the source added.

 Angelina Jolie has not addressed the rumors surrounding her drastic weight loss.
 According to ET Online, Pitt has been open about his alcohol problems following their split and admitted that he started boozing pretty heavily once his marriage was falling apart.
 Fortunately, the World War Z star got help for his alcohol issues and is thrilled to be over that part of his life.

-According to OK Magazine, Pitt has also struggled with weight loss after the split.
+According to OK!
+Magazine, Pitt has also struggled with weight loss after the split.
 The actor has been spotted on numerous occasions looking skinnier than ever and was seen entering an infectious disease medical center in Beverly Hills.
 Close friends are starting to worry there’s more behind Pitt’s weight loss than diet and exercise.

 “Pitt has worked very hard to get his kids back and the whole family is in a much better place,” an insider revealed.